-Click any of the photographs on this page to go to my Smugmug gallery with over 50 of my photos of the entire life cycle of the monarch butterfly, starting with the eggs that a butterfly lay on the milkweed plants in our garden on March 20, 2009.
+I’m working on a complete gallery of my photos of the entire life cycle, starting with the eggs that a butterfly lay on the milkweed plants in our garden.

 We left most of the eggs on the plants, but brought some inside.
 We kept them until they emerged, then released them.
 Generally, the cycle from egg to butterfly takes about a month.
 The first caterpillar emerged from its egg on March 26th, and they had all emerged by the next day.
 See photos of the empty egg, and of the caterpillars.
 By April 11th the caterpillars were about an inch long, at their third or fourth instar (that’s the stage between sheds of their skin).
 The first caterpillar pupated (turned into a chrysalis) on April 18th.